carcassonne

-Visitors to France who fancy medieval times, Renaissance festivals, dragons, and gargoyles must run — not walk — to the village of Carcassonne.
-It’s like stepping into the backlot at Universal Studios — except it’s for real.
+Visitors to France who love medieval castles, Renaissance festivals, dragons, and gargoyles must run — not walk — to Carcassonne.
+The fortified city looks like something built for a movie set — except this one is real.

 Since the pre-Roman period, a fortified settlement has existed on the hill where Carcassonne now stands.
-The earliest known site dates back to 6 B.C. when a fort was built overlooking the ancient route that linked the Atlantic with the Mediterranean and the Iberian peninsula with the rest of Europe.
+The earliest known site dates back to 6 B.C., when a fort was established to overlook the trade route linking the Atlantic with the Mediterranean and Spain with the rest of Europe.

 The medieval walled city of Carcassonne in the Languedoc region of France